-The following figures provide a brief description of the controls, indicators, and connectors for the LIFEPAK 20e defibrillator/monitor.
-Figure 2-2 shows the front view of the LIFEPAK 20e defibrillator/monitor and Figure 2-3 shows the front view divided into six areas.
-Figure 2-4 through Figure 2-13 show details of each area.
-Figure 2-14 shows the back view of the defibrillator.
-Additional information about areas 3, 4, and 6 follow the applicable figures.
+The following figures provide a brief description of the controls, indicators, and connectors for the LIFEPAK 20e defibrillator/monitor and CodeManagement Module.
+Figure 2-2 shows the front view of the LIFEPAK 20e defibrillator/monitor and Figure 2-3 shows the front view divided into seven areas.
+Figure 2-4 through Figure 2-15 show details of each area.
+Figure 2-16 and Figure 2-17 show back views of the defibrillator with and without the CodeManagement Module.
+Additional information about areas 3, 4, and 7 follow the applicable figures.
 The light emitting diode (LED) illuminates (turns on) indicating when the corresponding function is active.
 For example, the ANALYZE button LED is on when the advisory function is active.

-Figure 2-2 Front View with Door
+Figure 2-2 Front View with Door and CodeManagement Module